The KidCo PeaPod Plus is a popular toddler travel bed. Its easy fold and compact size make it easy to bring along on any trip with a toddler.

-The Joovy Gloo as a cover sheet that can be unzipped (the zipper is covered by Velcro) and washed.
+The Joovy Gloo has a cover sheet that can be unzipped (the zipper is covered by Velcro) and washed.
 This is a great feature we wish the KidCo PeaPod had.

 The Joovy Gloo has a self-inflating mattress, different from the KidCo PeaPod Plus sleeping pad.
 It also differs in that it gets packed away separately from the travel tent and it has a zip pouch on the bottom rather than being snapped on.

-The Joovy Gloo has 6 fun colors to choose from: dark blue, light blue, dark gray, silver, purple and yellow.
+The Joovy Gloo has 6 fun colors to choose from: dark blue, dark gray, and silver.

-The PeaPod Plus comes in Kiwi, Midnight or Camo.
-The PeaPod comes in 5 colors: Cranberry, Sushine, Midnight, Tangerine and Sky.
+The PeaPod Plus comes in midnight or camo.
+The PeaPod comes in cranberry or midnight.

 KidCo PeaPod – Canada

 The KidCo PeaPod and PeaPod Plus are available in Canada.
 Unfortunately, it’s not as easy to purchase it from Amazon, but the KidCo PeaPod Plus is available from other retailers in Canada.

 Your best bet for getting a Joovy Gloo in Canada is to purchase it direct.

 Unfortunately the KidCo PeaPod and PeaPod Plus are only recommended for 1 year and older.

 In a supervised environment, many parents still choose to use the KidCo PeaPod Plus as a beach tent or for camping with a baby.
 As a parent, you need to assess the risk and make your own choice.